‘The Big Bang Theory’: Warner Bros. Studio Stage Dedicated To Hit Series

 There are only nine episodes left before the Big Bang Theory ends its impressive 12-season run as one of the top comedies on television.
-To pay tribute to the beloved CBS sitcom, the Burbank, California, studio that the show is filmed at has been renamed in its honor.
+To pay tribute to the beloved CBS sitcom, the Burbank, California, studio where the show is filmed has been renamed in its honor.

 Stage 25 on the Warner Bros. lot will now be known as the Big Bang Theory Stage.
 The big reveal was announced during a Television Critics Association press tour event at the studio on Thursday, February 7, reported Deadline.